Genocs/golang-course/README.md

 # golang-course
-This repo contains go source code for a course
+This repo contains golang source code useful for an introduction course

 ----

-## How initi a golang module
+## How init a golang module
 go mod init genocs.com/mainmodule

+## How to update pckages
+go get .